 Albert Kelly (Mayor, Bridgeton)

-As Second Vice President of the New Jersey League of Municipalities, Mayor Kelly will help lead the Association of New Jersey’s 565 municipal governments.
+As First Vice President of the New Jersey League of Municipalities, Mayor Kelly will help lead the Association of New Jersey’s 565 municipal governments.
 He will represent the interests and needs of New Jersey’s local elected officials to county, state and federal officials.